top of page

 WSC squad on FC 26, as of 11/1/25: https://sofifa.com/squad/2324642

-Lastly, it is worth noting that I have made a custom Westchester SC squad based on the FM26 ratings of Westchester SC, which is on SoFIFA.
+Lastly, I have created a custom Westchester SC squad based on the FM26 ratings of Westchester SC, which is available on SoFIFA.
 For anyone interested, that squad is linked in this post.
-However, I will not be using a custom or realistic WSC squad in the save, as the potentials of each player would be unrealistically high and the save would not be a challenge.
+However, I will not be using a custom or realistic WSC squad in the save, as the potentials of each player would be unrealistically high, making the save less challenging.
 Thus, WSC will be placed in 3.
-Liga, one level below all of the custom American squads above, with a modified 3.
+Liga, one level below all the custom American squads above, with a modified 3.
 Liga database where each team loses some of their best players.
 Why?
-Had one of those teams gone up to Bundesliga 2, they would be able to actually compete with the American squads, and, in my opinion, there is no fun in that.
+If one of those teams had gone up to Bundesliga 2, they would be able to compete with the American squads, and, in my opinion, there is no fun in that.

-Below, I will also be posting the year one squad for Westchester SC in this save, as generated by the game.
+Below, I will also post the year one squad for Westchester SC in this save, as generated by the game.
 Our best players, at least for now, are pacy Italian LW Fabio Schillaci, 6’7” Swedish ST Henry Omsberg, and American CB Bruno Theall.

 See you at the end of season one!